fiftysevendegreesofrad/sdna_plus/docs/sphinx/source/index.rst

 .. _sDNA: http://www.cardiff.ac.uk/sdna

 **Acknowledgements:** This manual was originally put together under an Impact Accelerator grant from the Economic and Social Research Council.
 The principal investigator was Alain Chiaradia and the co-investigator Crispin Cooper, based at Cardiff University department of Geography and Planning and the Sustainable Places Research Institute.

+As of 2024, the previously proprietary sDNA+ software has been merged with the open source sDNA Open.
+All features are now open source - enjoy!
+While this manual uses *sDNA* to refer to the software, *sDNA+* can now be used interchangeably.

 Table of Contents
 =================